moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_lakehouses.md

 # Metadata of Lakehouses on Metis UI

 <aside class="callout">
 🗣 This page guides you on exploring and managing metadata for Lakehouses on Metis.
-To learn in detail about the Lakehouse as a  DataOS Resource, refer to this <a href="/resources/">link</a>.
+To learn in detail about the Lakehouse as a  DataOS Resource, refer to this <a href="/resources/lakehouse/">link</a>.

 </aside>

 Metis has integrated "Lakehouse" as a "Resource" type entity for storing metadata related to its configuration, such as compute used, depot used to refer, and metastore properties within DataOS.
-On selecting **Lakehouses,** the following information will appear on the screen:
+On selecting **Lakehouses**, the following information will appear on the screen:

 ![lakehouses.png](metis_resources_lakehouses/lakehouses.png)
 <figcaption align = "center"> List of Lakehouses  </figcaption>